-Summer and coconut go together like peas and carrots, like bacon and eggs, like babies and boobies, like… I think you get the concept :P Coconut is something that gives me the feeling of summer, beach and a good time.
+Summer and coconut go together like peas and carrots, like bacon and eggs, like babies and boobies, like… I think you get the concept.
+Coconut is something that gives me the feeling of summer, the beach, and a good time.
 Mostly because I get my cocktails served in coconuts at a beach bar… just kidding!
 I’m not an alcoholic!
-Even though there is some coconut liquor in this delicious Buttermilk Coconut Pound Cake… don’t judge me ;P
+Even though there is some coconut liquor in this delicious Buttermilk Coconut Pound Cake… don’t judge me.

 Well… I did not want to bother you with my never-ending stories about a missing a/c in my apartment and me suffering in the heat.
 It should be all about this delicious cake!
-It is super fluffy – you probably see that already on the pictures – it’s full of flavors and just perfect for a nice picknick outside with some cold drinks.
-The (homemade) buttermilk gives the cake the perfect fluffy texture and enhances the coconut flavor along with the coconut liquor ;)
+It is super fluffy – you probably see that already in the pictures – it’s full of flavors and just perfect for a nice picnic outside with some cold drinks.
+The (homemade) buttermilk gives the cake the perfect fluffy texture and enhances the coconut flavor along with the coconut liquor.

 INGREDIENTS / ZUTATEN